About JAMA Health Forum

 JAMA Health Forum is an international, peer-reviewed, online, open access journal that addresses health policy and strategies affecting medicine, health, and health care.
 JAMA Health Forum is a member of the JAMA Network, a consortium of peer-reviewed, general medical and specialty publications, and is an official journal of AcademyHealth.

 Journal Frequency and Access.
 JAMA Health Forum is published online weekly, every Friday, with timely news and commentary published throughout the week.
-The journal receives over 850,000 online visits annually and more than 1.8 million article views and downloads last year.
-All research articles that are accepted for publication require a payment of an article processing charge (APC) of $5000.
-From April 1 through December 31, 2021, JAMA Health Forum will offer an introductory discount on the APC; the fee will be $2500.
+The journal receives over 850,000 online visits annually and more than 1.8 million article views and downloads.
+All research articles that are accepted for publication require a payment of an article processing charge (APC) of $3000.
 Additional waivers and discounts on open access article processing charges are available for eligible authors from Hinari Core Offer countries.
 Additional information about the journal's open access options is available here.

 Editorial Team.
 The founding Editor in Chief is John Z. Ayanian, MD, MPP.
 Dr Ayanian is the inaugural Director of the Institute for Healthcare Policy and Innovation at the University of Michigan, the Alice Hamilton Distinguished University Professor of Medicine and Healthcare Policy, Professor of Health Management and Policy, Professor of Public Policy, and a practicing general internist.
 The Deputy Editor is Melinda B. Buntin, PhD.
 Dr Buntin is Professor and Chair of the Department of Health Policy, and the Mike Curb Chair for Health Policy at Vanderbilt School of Medicine.
 For a complete listing of the journal's Editors, JAMA Forum Contributors, and Editorial Board, see Editors & Publishers.